 Knowing statistics, math, and Python is not enough to be a successful data scientist.
 Understanding business, being able to dive into the domain, formulate a problem, and propose solutions is a craft that not many data scientists can master.

-Valuable data insights can drive revolutionary change within an organization and illuminate its way toward its business goals.
+Valuable data insights and data analysis can drive revolutionary change within an organization and illuminate its way toward its business goals.
 Data scientists can drive the creation of better products, solutions, paradigms, and support business leaders in making crucial data-driven decisions.